kreutix/run-litd/README.md

 This script runs checks to see what's been done as it goes, and so should be safe to run multiple times in case any run has been interupted.

+If you originally cloned this repo to /root you may want to move it to /home/ubuntu and change the owner for easier running.

 Don't forget to make executable before trying to run it.

 ```$ chmod +x bitcoind_setup.sh```